 active-backup policy that will failover

-1 second after it detects a link failure, one could do the following:
+1 second after it detects a link failure:

-my-custom-balance-aware one could do the following:
+my-custom-balance-xor one could do the following:

-one path at any given time.
-A different path becomes active if the current path fails.
-This mode provides fault tolerance with a nearly immediate fail-over.
-This mode does not increase total throughput.
+Traffic is sent on only one link at any time.
+A different link becomes active if the current link fails.
+This mode provides fault tolerance with a nearly immediate failover depending on the

-primary, spareLink option which specifies which link is the primary device.
+primary|spareLink option which specifies which link is the primary device.
 The specified device is intended to always be the active link while it is available.
 There are exceptions to this behavior when using different

 linkSelectMethodmodes.
 There can only be one